rkitover/vimpager/vimpager.md

 let vimpager_less_mode = 0
 ```

+You can still enable less mode with this setting by pressing ",v".

+At runtime whenever less mode is toggled with ,v , this variable will
+reflect the current state, regardless of the initial value.

 Put the following into your .vimrc/vimpagerrc if you want to use gvim/MacVim
 for your pager window: